I don’t speak English. Can I record phrases for Project Euphonia in my native language?

 Unfortunately, we cannot accept speech samples from anyone under the age of 18.
 However, we’ve heard incredibly strong stories highlighting how children and young adults would benefit from being a part of Project Euphonia, so we’re actively exploring how to open up our research to people of all ages.

-Am I still eligible to participate if I don’t complete the full set (1500 phrases) of recordings?
+Am I still eligible to participate if I don’t complete all of the recordings?

 What information other than my voice recordings do you need from me?